KateYagi/dotfiles/README.md

 ## And my desktop too but only difference is I install steam and a web browser (currently ungoogled-chrome).
 Might explain that here eve
 ntually.

+Reminder to self: it's kinda necessary to type the edits here since uploading the file counts as erasing everything and retyping it.

 ![Screenshot](https://github.com/KateYagi/dotfiles/blob/main/screenshot.png?raw=true)
 Image used as wallpaper in screenshot: https://cremanata.tumblr.com/post/673199071629066242/ankha-but-she-got-new-outfits-twitter-ig